TOASTS TO WOMEN

 *Statistics from 'The Gender Pint Gap' report, study led by a British group Dea Latis, partnering with YouGov in 2018.

-Allow yourself to enjoy any gender specific product, for example, using products made for opposite or other genders, without hesitation, shame or embarrassment!
+Allow yourself to enjoy any product labelled for opposite or other genders, without hesitation, shame or embarrassment.

 THE CHIEF MINISTER OF GOA SAID “I HAVE BEGUN TO FEAR NOW, BECAUSE EVEN THE GIRLS HAVE STARTED DRINKING BEER”

 Goa, a state in western India, is one of the most popular destinations, visited by large numbers of tourists, seeking its white sandy beaches and nightlife.
 Sadly, the Goa Chief Minister Manohar Parrikar, in 2018, addressing a gathering at the Youth Parliament said: “I have begun to fear now, because even the girls have started drinking beer.
 The tolerance limit is being crossed.”

 Indian women generally hide their drinking habits from their family or relatives and only open up in front of a handful of people who they are very comfortable with.
 The offensive remark made by the Goa Chief Minister stoked up a controversy and some women in India boldly took to social media, posting pictures of themselves posing with beer bottles and mugs under the hashtag #GirlsWhoDrinkBeer in response to the Minister.

 A 60 YEAR-OLD WOMAN IN ACEH WAS PUBLICLY WHIPPED NEARLY 30 TIMES FOR SELLING ALCOHOL